 Amazon set another annual record in holiday sales this year, with more customers than ever before.
-With about 50% share in the ecommerce industry, they’ve made billions in revenue this year.
+With about 50% share in the e-commerce industry, they’ve made billions in revenue this year.

 There are a million and one reasons why the retailer sees revenue like this, but today we’re going to keep things simple and focus on four of Amazon’s marketing tactics.
-While we discussed three of these strategies in the beginning of the year, we’re remixing them with some new information and our insights about what Amazon could do to really wow us.
+While we discussed three of these strategies at the beginning of the year, we’re remixing them with some new information and our insights about what Amazon could do to really wow us.

 A customer-centric worldview and a huge emphasis on efficiency have contributed immensely to Amazon’s success.
-While, in certain worlds, these two traits seem almost disparate, in Jeff Bezos’s world they’re basically one in the same.
+While, in certain worlds, these two traits seem almost disparate, in Jeff Bezos’s world they’re basically one and the same.

 In each step of the customer journey, no time is wasted and shoppers are immediately given what they want.
 In his words, “The most important single thing is to focus obsessively on the customer.
 Our goal is to be earth’s most customer-centric company.”
 This worldview also guides Amazon’s marketing programs.
 They strive to make things as seamless, easy, and instantly gratifying as possible.
 Let’s see how they achieve this…

 It’s arguable that the most important of Amazon’s marketing channels is email.
 At a time when most companies are still sending out email blasts (oh how we love that term), Amazon has developed an extremely refined email strategy.
 Jimmy Daily at Vero notes that every opportunity to market within a transactional email is taken advantage of.

 There are nine different kinds of transactional and marketing emails, which take users through the onboarding process, transactional purchase emails, different kinds of upsells, and review solicitation.
 These messages get Amazon account holders accustomed to the site and all of its services, which leads them—generally speaking—to continue purchasing.